 Central Arizona College assumes a legal obligation as a contract holder or partner when it accepts grant funding.
 College staff must contact the Grants Office prior to writing and/or submitting any proposals.
 A Grants Pre-proposal Form must be completed and sent to the Grants Office before you proceed with the grant application.
-For grants that are $100,000 or less, complete the Pre-proposal Short Form.
-For larger grants, complete the Pre-proposal Grant Concept Approval Form, available from the Grants Office.
-Both the Grants Initiative Committee and the President’s Cabinet have a role in the approval process.
+For grants that are $100,000 or less, complete the Pre-Proposal Short Form.
+For larger grants, complete the Pre-Proposal Grant Concept Approval Form.
+The forms are available from the Grants Office.
+Both the Grants Initiative Committee and Cabinet have a role in the approval process.

 The President’s Cabinet reviews pre-proposal forms for grants that:

 Have match or in-kind requirements